-Women tend to have a high prevalence of several nutritional deficiencies that can be addressed with multivitamins, and moreover, there is even good evidence that taking a multivitamin is directly associated with positive health benefits.
+Women tend to have a high prevalence of several nutritional deficiencies that can be addressed with multivitamins.
+Moreover, there is even good evidence that taking a multivitamin is directly associated with positive health benefits.

 Vitamin D deficiency is also intimately linked with calcium deficiency, and these go hand-in-hand with preventing loss of bone density as you get older.

-One scientific paper in the New England Journal of Medicine demonstrated that the combination of calcium and vitamin D had a significant impact on the reduction of risk of hip fracture in older women (2).
+An older study from 1992 in the New England Journal of Medicine demonstrated that the combination of calcium and vitamin D had a significant impact on the reduction of risk of hip fracture in older women (2).

-Another study in the American Journal of Psychiatry found that the risk of severe depression increases two-fold in women who are deficient in vitamin B12 (3), providing evidence that nutrient intake is connected with both your physical and your psychological health.
+Deficiencies in vitamin B12 could have negative effects on your mental health.
+A 2000 study in the American Journal of Psychiatry found that the risk of severe depression increases two-fold in women who are deficient in vitamin B12 (3), providing evidence that nutrient intake is connected with both your physical and your psychological health.

+Taking a multivitamin may help you slow the aging process.
 Multivitamin use is also associated with overall indicators of health and longevity.
 A study by a team of researchers at the National Institute for Environmental Health Sciences examined the relationship between multivitamin use in women and telomere length, an indicator of “biological age” (5).

 Telomeres are segments at the end of your DNA strands that protect the DNA from damage each time it multiplies.
 As you get older, your telomeres get shorter, and so your DNA is less protected from damage during cell division.